South-Austin-Dev-Mentorship/HelloWorld/README.md

-# Welcome to the South Austin Dev Mentorship Github
+# Welcome to the South Austin Dev Mentorship Github!

+This is a space to share things you're learning about coding, as well as general info about the Meetup, including meeting notes.
+Feel free to add links or ideas!

 ## Links